-Allow others to engage with your content while establishing yourself as a thought leader by offering a workshop or course.
+Establish yourself as a thought leader and allow others to engage with your content by offering a workshop or course.
 Workshops allow you to dig deeper into a topic so participants can absorb your content.

 Increased visibility will naturally lead to more opportunities.
 So stay proactive and be bold.
 The more you deliver your message, the easier it will be for the right folks to find you.

 If you’re looking to connect with other speakers, gain support, and learn about speaking opportunities, join our virtual community here.